voilajsx/comet/README.md

 - **Scalability & Extensibility:** Code should grow with your project, not against it.
 Our architecture ensures your codebase remains scalable and extensible, minimizing breaking changes as you add new functionality.
 - **Module & Team Autonomy:** Comet fosters independent module development.
 By providing clear boundaries and self-registering components, it enables individual contributors and teams to work autonomously and efficiently.
 - **Super Simple Setup & Clean Conventions:** Getting started shouldn't be a hurdle.
 Comet offers a super simple setup process, coupled with clean and consistent conventions that make development intuitive, maintainable, and predictable.
+- **Empowering AI-Assisted Development:** Our structured, metadata-first approach ensures that Comet is highly interpretable by Large Language Models (LLMs), effectively making your documentation a direct input for AI-powered code generation.

 **Key Benefits:**